Do you want to know how to start a successful blog in 2023?

-Now that we have an idea it’s time to figure out your domain name and set up your hosting and for this, I like to use Bluehost since it’s easy to use and inexpensive.
+Now that we have an idea, it’s time to figure out your domain name and set up your hosting, and for this, I like to use Bluehost since it’s easy to use and inexpensive.

-To get started click this link to go to Bluehost.
-Then click the big green button that says get started.
+To get started, click this link to go to Bluehost.
+Then click the big green button that says Get started.

-Step #2 – Choose a Plan.
-Once you’ve done this you’ll come to a page that offers 3 different pricing options.
+Once you’ve done this, you’ll see a page offering three different pricing options.
 The first option is the standard plan on the left side of the page which is the most cost-effective.

 However, I recommend the middle option, the Plus Plan, which gives me unmetered hosting space and the ability to host multiple websites on one account.
-So if you plan to create more sites in the future it won’t cost you any more.
+So if you plan to create more sites in the future, it won’t cost you any more.

 Next, you’ll want to add your domain name.
-When you sign up for a Bluehost account you get a free domain.
-Type it in otherwise you can add an existing domain name.
+You get a free domain when you sign up for a Bluehost account.
+Type it in; otherwise, you can add an existing domain name.

 Side Note: Take an extra second to spell check the domain name to make sure it’s correct.

-Step #4 – Fill Out Your Account Info.
-Once you’ve decided on a domain name you’ll need to fill out your account info.
+You must fill out your account info once you decide on a domain name.
 Include everything from your email to your phone number.
-If you don’t have a business name don’t worry about it for now.
+If you don’t have a business name, don’t worry about it for now.

-Next, you’ll want to select your package option that fits your budget.
-To get the best optimal price you’ll want to sign up for a 36-month plan.
-You can also do a 1-year or 2-year plan if you prefer but you save the most with the 36-month plan.
+Next, you’ll want to select the package option that fits your budget.
+You’ll want to sign up for a 36-month plan for optimal pricing.
+You can also do a 1-year or 2-year plan, but you save the most with the 36-month plan.

-Once you’ve paid you need to create a password for your account.
+Once you’ve paid, you must create a password for your account.
 You’ll get a screen that looks like the one below.
 Click the green button that says Create your password.

 Quick Tip: Make sure your password is strong.
 Include lower and upper case letters, numbers and symbols.
 Your entire blog will be on this server and the last thing you want to do is build up a successful blog only to have someone hack it.

-Once you’ve picked a theme it’s time to install WordPress.
-To do this click the blue button that says Start Building and WordPress will be installed automatically.
+Once you’ve picked a theme, it’s time to install WordPress.
+To do this, click the blue button that says Start Building, and WordPress will be installed automatically.

-Step #9 – Launch Your Site.
-We’re almost there, the last thing we need to do is launch your site.
-Before we do that we got just a couple of things we need to do.
+We’re almost there.
+The last thing we need to do is launch your site.
+Before doing that, we have a few things we need to do.

-Once WordPress has finished installing you will see a page that looks like the one below asking if you are doing a more Personal or Business type site.
+Once WordPress has finished installing, you will see a page that looks like the one below, asking if you are doing a more Personal or Business type site.

-Once you’ve clicked the button you’ll get a screen that asks you to fill in the name of your site and a short description.
+Once you’ve clicked the button, you’ll get a screen that asks you to fill in the name of your site and a short description.
 Fill this in for now with the title of your site and a short description.
 You can always change this later if you want.

 Then click on the blue button that says next step.

 Congratulations!
-You’ve done it, you’ve now created your blog.
+You’ve done it.
+You’ve now created your blog.
 Now you have to create your first blog post.
 You should get a page that looks something like this.

 #3 Write Your First Blog Post & Setup Your Content Plan